-As a member of the Texas House of Representatives from 1979 to 1987, Emmett chaired the Committee on Energy, was a member of the Transportation Committee and represented the state on numerous national committees relating to energy and transportation policy.
+Emmett’s background in transportation policy spans decades.
+A member of the Texas House of Representatives from 1979 to 1987, Emmett was chairman of the Committee on Energy, a member of the Transportation Committee, and represented the state on numerous national committees relating to energy and transportation policy.